alitoiu/alitoiu.github.io/_projects/2009-Romania-Optimista.markdown

 ## Description

-Developed a question/answer web application focused on how to resolve social problems in the Romanian community.
+Developed a question/answer web application focused on resolving social problems in the Romanian community.
 This fully featured collaborative problem-solving website allowed users to work together to take a problem all the way through from the ideation stage, to a clear definition, to finding solutions, to executing them.

 ## Features